Ama-boss/Ama-boss/README.md

 # Hey there, I'm Amarachi 👋

-** Electrical & Electronics Engineering Student | Aspiring Network Engineer | EMbedded Systems Enthusiat**
+** Electrical & Electronics Engineering Student | Aspiring Network Engineer | Embedded Systems Enthusiat**

 I'm currently building and documenting my journey in network engineering, one project at a time.